weheartit/impermium/README.md

 * gem version 1.2.0 supports the Impermium API version 3.1 (upgraded dependency on faraday_middleware gem)
 * gem version 4.0.0 supports the Impermium API version 4.0

+Since version 4.0.0 first two digits will indicate API version and last one - library build version.

 ## Usage ##

 In order to use Impermium gem you must get an Impermium API key.